-The common distribution service grouping is a suite of activities concerned with providing a safe and reliable electricity supply to customers.61 Activities within the common distribution service group are intrinsically tied to the network infrastructure and the systems that support the shared use of the distribution network by customers.
+The common distribution service grouping is a suite of activities concerned with providing a safe and reliable electricity supply to customers.
+Activities within the common distribution service group are intrinsically tied to the network infrastructure and the systems that support the shared use of the distribution network by customers.
 Customers use or rely on access to common distribution service activities on a regular basis.
 Providing a common distribution service involves a variety of different activities, such as the construction and maintenance of poles and wires used to transport energy across the shared network.
 The precise nature of activities provided to plan, design, construct and maintain the shared network may change over time.
-Regardless of what activities make up the common distribution service, this service group reflects the provision of access to the shared electricity network to customers.
+Regardless of what activities make up the common distribution service, this service group reflects the provision of access to the shared network to customers.

-Our position is to classify the common distribution service group as a direct control service.
-Each of the Victorian distributors holds the only electricity distribution licence for their respective distribution areas.62 Under the Electricity Industry Act 2000 (Vic), a person is prevented from distributing and supplying electricity unless they hold a licence authorising them to do so or they are exempted from the requirement to obtain a licence.63 These arrangements create a regulatory barrier preventing third parties from providing activities within the common distribution service group.64 Therefore, we consider that there is no opportunity for third parties to enter the market for the provision of activities classified as a common distribution service.
+Our preliminary position is to classify the common distribution service group as a direct control service.
+Each of the Victorian distributors holds the only electricity distribution license for their respective distribution areas.
+49 Under the Electricity Industry Act 2000 (Vic), a person is prevented from distributing and supplying electricity unless they hold a licence authorising them to do so or they are exempted from the requirement to obtain a licence.
+50 These arrangements create a regulatory barrier preventing third parties from providing activities within the common distribution service group.
+51 Therefore, we consider that there is no opportunity for third parties to enter the market for the provision of activities classified as a common distribution service.

-We must further classify direct control services as either standard or alternative control services.65 Our position is to retain the current standard control classification for the common distribution service.
-There is no potential to develop competition in the market for common distribution service activities because of the barriers outlined above.66 There is no material effect on administrative costs for Victorian distributors, the users, potential users or us by continuing this classification.67 Further, distributors provide activities listed within the common distribution service through a shared network and therefore cannot directly attribute the costs of these services to individual customers.68 We currently classify the common distribution service in Victoria and all other NEM jurisdictions as standard control services.69
+We must further classify direct control services as either standard or alternative control services.
+So Our preliminary position is to retain the current standard control classification for the common distribution service.
+There is no potential to develop competition in the market for common distribution service activities because of the barriers outlined above.
+There would be no material effect on administrative costs for us, the Victorian distributors, users or potential users by continuing this classification.
+Further, distributors provide activities listed within the common distribution service through a shared network and therefore cannot directly attribute the costs of these services to individual customers.
+We currently classify the common distribution service in Victoria and all other NEM jurisdictions as standard control services.